The64thGamer/cheeseepedia/content/6e02j0acrhxcaat3/content.md

 ### 2008 Prototype

 This prototype was a metallic tube with rope lights and two speakers on the top.
-It was a really rough prototype that was supposed to just be for the {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}} & {{< wiki-link "Irving, TX (3903 W Airport Fwy)" >}} store.
+It was a really rough prototype that was supposed to just be for the [ShowBiz Pizza Time Corporate Office] & [Irving, TX (3903 W Airport Fwy)] store.

 ### 2009/Finalized Design